 The most recent result of Iowa’s changing attitude was the passage of SF 617 in May 2019 lifting the state’s longstanding ban on sports betting and daily fantasy sports.
 SF 617 places the regulation of both under the purview of the Iowa Racing and Gaming Commission (IRGC) and authorizes wagers on professional, Olympic and college sports.

-The IRGC recently adopted regulations to accompany SF 617 and approved 18 casinos to offer sports betting.
+The IRGC later adopted the needed regulations to accompany SF 617 and approved 18 casinos to offer sports betting.
 Each authorized casino may operate a retail sportsbook and partner with third-party providers to operate up to two individual mobile betting apps each.

 Iowa sportsbooks and online sports betting apps accepted their first wagers on August 15th, 2019.

 Retail and Mobile Sports Betting in Iowa

 Iowa sports betting law is quite permissive compared to bills that have been introduced in other states.
 In Iowa, casinos may accept wagers in-person via retail sportsbooks and launch up to two mobile apps each in partnership with major providers such as FanDuel, DraftKings, PointsBet, William Hill to offer online sports betting to Iowa sports fans.

 Pre-game wagers, in-game betting, and wagers on Iowa college teams are all permitted.
 The minimum age to bet on sports in Iowa is 21.

 Mobile Online Sports Betting Info